villhei/elixirtut/elixir_web/app/chapters/file_io.md

 First we open the file again with a call to `File.open/2`, but this time we don't pass the `:write` atom.
 Then we use the `IO.read/2` function to read the file line by line.
 The `IO.read/2` will return the atom `:eof` when the read reaches the end of the file.

 The `IO.read/2` can also be used to read the file at once by passing the `:all` atom as a parameter.
-By passing a non-negative integer, you obtain the requested amout of characters.
+By passing a non-negative integer, you obtain the requested count of characters.

 ```elixir
 iex> File.ls!(".")